 The last time I saw Springsteen was three years ago, two months after the birth of our last child.
 It was November 30th 2012; our oldest was then 8 years old.
 When we told her we were going to see Bruce Springsteen she asked if she could go, too.
 At first, my husband and I weren’t sure it was such a good idea.
 I mean, we don’t ever actually have seats when we see Springsteen.
 We buy GA (General Admission) only; we stand in line for hours the morning of the show in the hope of earning a coveted spot in “the pit”.
 We stand up—and love every freaking minute of it—for the entire length of a Springsteen show, which easily comes in at double that of most other acts touring these days.
 And it was a school night.

 But…it was Springsteen!
 Didn’t she sing “…and the runway rushed up at him, as he felt the wheels touch down” (from Shut Out the Light) every single time she’d flown on an airplane until she was five?
 School night be damned.
-After all, it was kind of her birthright.
+After all, for a kid whose parents were born in New Jersey, going to a Springsteen show was kind of her birthright.

 That first show was pretty magical.
 We went along with two of our other friends, equally devoted followers.
 A few hours before the show, we got our wristbands.
 We had made it into the pit!
 While it’s impossible to give a rundown of every moment of the show, I can say that for this to have been our daughter’s first concert experience….she could not have been more spoiled.
 First, we were in a great position on the floor at the back part of the pit by the catwalk.
 Bruce comes out on the catwalk a lot.
 Each time, my husband would lift up our daughter, trying to get her close enough to make a connection.